Elkien3/medical/README.md

 Note: features are subject to change.
 This mod is WIP and may not be useable in it's current state.
-Intructions on use will come further in development.
+Intructions on use will come further in development. if you wish to help with this project please let me know.

 Planned features: